pactus-project/docs/content/tutorials/grpc-sign-transactions.md

 If you intend to call it on a remote server, there are several security measures to consider:

 - Ensure SSL is installed using Nginx to secure the connections.
-- Secure the API using a password (currently under development; see here: [PIP-20](https://pips.pactus.org/PIPs/pip-20)).
+- Secure the gRPC communication using Basic Authentication.